Irrelon/ForerunnerDB/readme.md

 		}]
 	}

-Notice that all items matching the $elemMatch clause are returned in the names array.
+Notice that all items matching the $elemsMatch clause are returned in the names array.
 If you require match on ONLY the first item use the MongoDB-compliant $elemMatch operator instead.

 ### Ordering / Sorting Results